 - Are you writing a letter?

-- Can you please help me with this task?
+- Can you please tell me your e-mail address?

 In colloquial speech or informal writing, an interrogative sentence can start with a subject, for example, when followed by a tag question: